 “As I look at colleges and universities today, the leadership tends to not be composed of risk-takers.
 I think that is a function of the way deans, provosts, and presidents are selected.
 Any individual out there in the age of Google, who has offended any major constituency, or thought about things in a different way, or has written about things in a different way, is likely not to get selected.
 They’re out.
 Well, that eliminates a healthy portion of individuals who think entrepreneurial thoughts.
 I’ve evaluated perhaps 50 presidents, and that runs as a common string through the institutions that are failing.”

 Can I get an, “amen?”
 As I’ve noted in previous posts, higher education as an industry and a culture, is usually structurally incapable of incubating the kinds of leaders that colleges and universities need.
 Moreover, traditional academic search firms are more likely to be rewarded by their clients for presenting candidates that preserve institutional biases than those who challenge the status quo.
-Outlier, game-changing candidates produce dissonance and boards don’t like dissonance!
+Outlier, game-changing candidates produce dissonance and search firms want to avoid that challenge!

 So, what are some of the highest priority requirements for executive leaders in higher education today?
 The partial list below is a good place to start.

 - Passionate and dedicated

 - Emotionally and culturally intelligent (and willing to embrace vulnerability)

 - Effective manager of: conflict, crisis and change

 - Has tolerance for: risk, ambiguity, complexity, and volatility

 - Respects the humanity within organizations

 - Understands and can influence the external environment